KaiAmino/ButterFlySet/README.md

 1. Download at least the 'json' and 'original' directories from the Drive under the ButterFlySet-main directory.

 2. Run `python json2h5.py` from the directory where the script is located.
 The new directory (default name is 'data_train') will be generated which contains .h5 and .csv files and all frames.
+To run this code, you need to install the required packages necessary for DeepLabCut.

 The following options are required:
 - `-json` specifies the name and location of the directory containing the scenes you are importing to the dataset.
 The default is set to `'jsons'`.
 If you want to create a new dataset based on part of the original dataset, it is recommended to modify the contents of the 'jsons' directory.